 If your kids are home from school right now, this is an excellent time for them to get more involved in household duties.
-You can check out my post How to Teach Your Children to Enjoy Doing Chores if you need some ideas and checklists to get them started.
+You can check out my post How to Teach Your Children to Enjoy Doing Chores if you need some ideas to get them started.

 Block Two: Out and About Block 10:00-1:00

 Our second block of the day is when we do things that require us to leave the house or see people.